pawl0wski/TypeScript-Builder-and-FactoryMethod/README.md

-# TypeScript Builder and FactoryMethod
+# TypeScript builder and factory method
-This projects shows implementation of Builder and Factory Method design patterns.
+This projects shows implementation of builder and factory method design patterns.

 ## How to run
 ### Installing dependencies